 Medications that are capable of affecting the mind, emotions and behaviors are called psychotropic medications.
 These include commonly used pain medications called opioids as well as medications used to treat depression, anxiety, mood disorders, sleep problems, dementia and other mental illnesses.
 When given to older adults, psychotropic medications are typically intended to improve quality of life and ability to function.
 The doctor must assure, however, that the patient is accurately diagnosed, that the dose is correct, that harmful side effects don’t occur and that the psychotropic medication doesn’t interact badly with other medications that the patient is taking.

-At Nightingale Homecare, the top Scottsdale home care agency, we want to help seniors and their caregivers better understand the types of psychotropic medications they may be prescribed, how they can help, and the effects they may experience.
+At Nightingale Homecare, the top provider of home care in Paradise Valley, we want to help seniors and their caregivers better understand the types of psychotropic medications they may be prescribed, how they can help, and the effects they may experience.

 Some examples of psychotropic medications include: